 Does the provider have work papers that clearly reconcile between the fiscal year trial balance and the amounts reported on this report?
+If No, please provide an explanation.

 Click either "Yes" or "No".
-When provider clicks "Yes", then the workpapers must be uploaded to the report.
-There should not be situations where providers respond to this question with "no".
-Each provider must maintain reconciliation work papers and any additional supporting work papers (such as invoices, canceled checks, tax reporting forms, allocation spreadsheets, financial statements, bank statements, and any other documentation to support the existence, nature, and allowability of reported information) detailing allocation of costs to all contracts/grants/programs/business entities.
-In order to facilitate the audit process, it is thus required that the AR preparer attach a reconciliation worksheet, with its foundation being the provider's year-end trial balance.
+When a provider clicks "Yes", then the workpapers must be uploaded to the report.
+There should not be situations where a provider responds to this question with "No." Each provider must maintain reconciliation work papers and any additional supporting work papers (such as invoices, canceled checks, tax reporting forms, allocation spreadsheets, financial statements, bank statements, and any other documentation to support the existence, nature, and allowability of reported information) detailing allocation of costs to all contracts/grants/programs/business entities.
+In order to facilitate the audit process, it is thus required that the accountability report preparer attach a reconciliation worksheet, with its foundation being the provider's year-end trial balance.
 Refer to 1 TAC §355.105(b)(2)(A).

-Did you provide Units of Service during this cost reporting period?
+Did you provide RC Days during this cost reporting period?

 Click either "Yes" or "No".
 When a provider clicks "No", You may be eligible for a cost report excusal.
 If you have provided any services during the reporting period, change the answer to "Yes".
-If not, please contact the Provider Finance Department at $\underline{\mathsf{costinformationpfd@hhs.texas.gov}}$ .
+If not, please contact the Provider Finance Department at costinformationpfd@hhs.texas.gov.

 Step 5.
-Days of Service and Revenue Entry
+Units of Service and Revenue